+The funds raised through corporate, individual, foundation and community support help ensure we never turn a child away for financial reasons.
 No camper in Atlantic Canada will ever be turned away due to their financial situation.

 You allow children, for the first time in their lives, to feel excited with anticipation to try new things.
-What they once only knew as a medical schedule, always feeling different and explaining their condition will turn into a schedule of fun, meeting lifelong friends, and learning how to string a bow in the archery program at Brigadoon Village.
+What they once only knew as a medical schedule, always feeling different and explaining their condition, will turn into a schedule of fun, meeting lifelong friends, and learning how to string a bow in the archery program at Brigadoon Village.

 Your gift will create a magical feeling for our campers when they discover they have nothing to lose at Brigadoon and everything to gain.
 You will create the opportunity for our campers to sing silly songs around the campfire amongst others who are just like them.
 You will turn a tapping foot and a quiet hum into dancing and singing at mealtime in our dining hall.
 You will empower children to know that their condition does not define them.
 Rather, they can change the world through newly acquired leadership skills, self-confidence and independence.